migueltc13/project-CC/README.md

 *A*: TCP uses a sliding window mechanism to handle flow control.
 The receiver advertises a window size to the sender.
 The sender will only send packets up to the window size.
-If the window size is 0, the sender will stop sending packets.
+If the window size is 0, the sender will stop sending packets, until the receiver advertises a window size greater than 0.

 ### Libraries